About this submission

 Creator

 Raina Yang (she/her) is a Chinese writer and director based in New York City.
 She graduated from UC Berkeley with Bachelor's degrees in Film and Cognitive Science.
 Formerly a nonfiction writer and a journalist, she has published in various magazines and newspapers, such as The Catapult.
-Most recently, Raina has made three short films highlighting Asian stories, voices, and perspectives; this can also be seen in her short documentary work.
+Raina has made three short films highlighting Asian stories, voices, and perspectives; this can also be seen in her short documentary work.
 Her latest short film Sink was supported by the Panavision New Filmmaker Program.
+She is a recipient of the 2023 NYC Women’s Fund as well as the 2023-24 AAUW International Fellowship.
+Raina regularly conducts research and interviews in different communities.
 As a filmmaker she seeks to explore the fluidity of social definitions and to make an impact on the real world through her creative works.
-She was a writing fellow in the Thousand Miles Project, and is currently an MFA candidate in the Film Directing/Screenwriting program at Columbia University.
+Raina was a TV writing fellow in the Thousand Miles Project.
+She is currently an MFA candidate in the Film Directing/Screenwriting program at Columbia University.

 Join the Discussion